-In March, 2022, as a part of the series of planned tax-deferred like-kind exchange transactions, we acquired the Beaumont Heart and Vascular Center, a medical office building located in Dearborn, Michigan for a purchase price of approximately \$5.4 million.
+In March, 2022, we acquired the Beaumont Heart and Vascular Center, a medical office building located in Dearborn, Michigan for a purchase price of approximately \$5.4 million.
 The building, which has approximately 17,621 rentable square feet, is 100% leased to a single tenant under the terms of a triple-net lease that is scheduled to expire on November 30, 2026 and has lease escalations of 2.5% per year commencing on December 1, 2022.

-In January, 2022, as a part of the series of planned tax-deferred like-kind exchange transactions, we acquired the 140 Thomas Johnson Drive medical office building located in Frederick, Maryland for a purchase price of approximately \$8.0 million.
+In January, 2022, we acquired the 140 Thomas Johnson Drive medical office building located in Frederick, Maryland for a purchase price of approximately \$8.0 million.
 The building, which has approximately 20,146 rentable square feet, is 100% leased to three tenants under the terms of triple-net leases.
 Approximately 72% of the rentable square feet of this MOB is leased pursuant to a 15-year lease, with a remaining lease term of approximately 14 years at the time of purchase, with three, five-year renewal options.